 App Tally offers a unique approach to debt consolidation – making your credit card payments for you to reduce your interest and save you money.
 While the service has potential, it may not be right for every kind of cardholder.

 If you are one of many Americans struggling with credit card debt, there are plenty of great strategies designed to get you out of it.
-From balance transfer credit cards to consolidation loans, it is clear there is no shortage of solutions to reduce your balances.
+From balance transfer credit cards to consolidation loans, there is no shortage of solutions to reduce your balances.

 One unique service is trying to appeal to those with multiple credit card payments every month.
 Tally offers to consolidate your card payments and help you pay down your debt faster – all for less interest than you currently pay.